What We Do

 Please read this page and the guidelines completely before starting the grant process to fully ensure you meet the requirements and to better the information we receive in hopes of awarding a grant from The Olson Foundation.

-Grant Program for 2024
+2025 Grant Program

 Grant awards ranging from $10,000 to $75,000